adrijere/sharing_is_caring/README.md

 - Select the `sharing_is_caring` folder

 Your browser will immediately be updated with the icon on the upper right corner with your other installed extensions.

+# How the extension is working
+A user can create a resource for Linkedin website.
+Each time a new resource is added by the user, the background script is sending a message through the Chrome API to the content script.
+The content script will scrape the URL sent by the background script and will return the data via message with the Chrome API.